amalbavera/pySCO/README.md

 ---

 ## 1.6 pySCF
 Since pySCF already runs in Python, we simply need to provide the mean-field object we created for our run, and the harmonic analysis dictionary that we obtained from the hessian matrix.
-For the sake of clarity, please keep in mind that the mean-field object commonly is referred to as `mf` in the pySCF documentation, whereas the harmonic analysis is available through the `thermo` module using
+For the sake of clarity, please keep in mind that the mean-field object commonly is called `mf` in the pySCF documentation, whereas the harmonic analysis is available through the `thermo` module using,

 ```python
 from pyscf.hessian import thermo